pangnasun/ConnectionsLab/Week-2/Assignment3_BuidingResponsiveWebsite/readMe.md

 ![textareacode #2](images/textareaCode1.PNG)

 #### Javascript
 I used event listeners line *click*, *change*, *keydown*, etc. to make my webpage responsive and interactive.
-Then, I removed, created, and HTML elements to transit to different stages of my webpage.
+Then, I removed, created, and added HTML elements to transit to different stages of my webpage.

 *Javascript code Screenshot*